How did Trump become the first Republican to win Nevada in twenty years? Interview with Congressman Mark Amodei

 Amodei campaigned both in his district and statewide over the past few months and claimed that the economy and the migration crisis were the two issues most mentioned by voters.

-"The top priorities were the economy, in all its aspects, and the border in terms of the fact that it was open.
-It's not that America is an unwelcoming country, but we are a country of laws and they want to think that there are rules that apply and processes to go through.
-Immigration had been our culture for a long time and there was a very definite perception that that culture had changed and that the rules had basically been ignored or set aside," the congressman explained.
+"The top priorities were the economy, all aspects of that, the border in terms of the fact that it was open.
+It's not that America is a country that is not welcoming, but they are a country of laws and want to think that there are rules that apply and processes to go through, which has been the immigration, it's been our immigration culture for a long time.
+And there was a very definite perception that that culture had changed and that the rules had basically been ignored or set aside," the congressman explained.

 Amodei placed special emphasis on prices as a very sensitive variable among voters in the state.